joulook/joulook.github.io/_pages/profiles.md

 ---
 layout: default
 permalink: /people/
-title: Advised Students
+title: advised students
 description:
 nav: true
 nav_order: 7
 ---
-This page lists the bachelor's and master's students I have had the pleasure of advising.
+This page lists the bachelor's and master's students I have had the pleasure of advising. **If you are interested in working with me, you can find more information on the [student projects page](/thesis/).**

 ## 🌟 Current Students